juanbolivarf/juanbolivarf/README.md

 - 👋 Hi, I’m @juanbolivarf
 - 👀 I’m interested in software development and computer science
-- 🌱 I’m currently learning Python and JavaScript
+- 🌱 I’m currently learning Python, C++ and JavaScript
 - 💞️ I’m looking to collaborate on community projects related to the areas i work with
 - 📫 How to reach me @juanbolivarf on Twitter and Freecodecamp!